 One of the main challenges we faced in this project related to the role of women in the program.
 Early on in our exploration, we realized that, for married women, the primary factor determining contraceptive use was support from their husband.
 This meant that Sarari focused largely on husbands as the main reproductive health decision-makers.
-However, young men later reported going door-to-door following live prototyping to recruit women to participate in the financial planning exercise.
+However, young men later reported going door-to-door, following live prototyping, to recruit female women to participate in the financial planning exercise.
 Similarly, during the pilot, women across implementing villages advocated strongly that female religious leaders be trained in under Sarari.

 TO LEARN MORE

 - My blog post describing the final design of Sarari and the design research and prototyping insights that led us there: “Who Who Decides about Family Planning in Niger?
 The Imam, the Parents, or the Wallet?”